Le Sers Airfield

-The fighter units out after the Tunisian Campaign ended to airfields closer to the coast and the airfield was closed and the airfield was dismantled.
+The fighter units moved out after the Tunisian Campaign ended to airfields closer to the coast and the airfield was closed and the airfield was dismantled.
 Today, there are no remaining traces of the airfield as the area around the town of As Sars consists largely of agricultural fields, which has obliterated much of the airfield.
 Today the remains of a runway are visible from satellite imagery.